sheapa/TeamAPI/README.md

     * Deletes player from team.
 Send existing player ID through postman delete to above address.

 ## Seed Data
-Build an entire team wiht one post by posting below JSON through postman using above #8 "Create a Team"
+Build an entire team with one post by posting below JSON through postman using above #8 "Create a Team"

 {
     "id": 1,